Can't find what you're looking for? Try our service search

-Access to your own health records is provided for under the Data Protection Act 1998 and is known as a 'right of subject access'.
+Access to your own health records is provided for in accordance with the Data Protection Act 2018 and General Data Protection Regulation (GDPR) 2018 and is known as a 'right of subject access'.
 Applications to access health records of patients who have died are made under the Access to Health Records Act 1990.

 Which records can be seen?

-You can ask to see all of your written and computerised medical records (including x-rays and scans) made by doctors and other health professionals.
+You can ask to see all or part of your written and computerised medical records made by doctors and other health professionals.
 Normally, as a patient, you have the right to see all of your existing health record.
 You can also give consent for another person to access your records where they are acting on your behalf (e.g. a solicitor).
 There are however some exceptions when access may be restricted or denied:

 - When the record holder believes that providing access is likely to cause the patient, or another person, serious harm;